 And if you’re into good food, and let’s be honest, who isn’t, there’s something for every tastebud and budget.
-Whether it’s a 99 cent pizza slice you’re craving, a big brunch on Sunday afternoon or if have you’re eyes set on a five star gourmet meal, it’s all there and so much more.
+Wanna have a 99 cent pizza slice?
+A big brunch on Sunday afternoon?
+Or have your eyes set on a five star gourmet meal, it’s all there and so much more!

 But lovers of architecture, history, walking, literature and sports will not be dissapointed either in the city that never sleeps.
 I have listed some of my favorite sights and activities below.

 This world-famous city park in Manhattan is situated between the Upper West Side and the Upper East Side.
 It’s perfect for an afternoon stroll or going for a run.
 You can rent bikes and even boats or you could go ice skating.

 The park is an iconic New York landmark and has been the setting in many movies and tv shows, such as Sex and the City, Gossip Girl, Breakfast at Tiffany’s, Home Alone 2, Serendipity and of course Law and Order.

 Central Park has some famous attractions, such as:

 Wollman Rink is a famous ice rink.
 Put on your skates for the ultimate Christmas feeling.

 Jacky Kennedy Reservoir